Picolo: Original Character

-It all began in the summer of 1956, when Fernand Golden Buissonneau asked Paul to write the texts of the Picolo series and personify the title role.
-In this 13-part series, Picolo spoke with characters from fairy tales (Bluebeard, Little Red Riding Hood, Puss in Boots the Cadet Rousselle, Tom Thumb, Mother Michel, etc.).
-In this series, we also met Claude Préfontaine and Gilles Gauthier.
+In the summer of 1956, Fernand Golden Buissonneau asked Paul Buissonneau to write the texts of the Picolo series and personify the title role.
+In the 13-part series, Picolo spoke with characters from fairy tales (Bluebeard, Little Red Riding Hood, Puss in Boots, the Cadet Rousselle, Tom Thumb, Mother Michel, etc.).
+This series also introduced Claude Préfontaine and Gilles Gauthier.

 The costume was made from a drawing by Francoise Charbonneau.

-Thereafter, from the 1956-1957 season, Picolo also became a character in La Boîte à Surprise (The Surprise Box).
+Thereafter, from the 1956–1957 season, Picolo also became a character in La Boîte à Surprise (The Surprise Box).
 He addressed the themes of the Commedia dell'arte with Pulcinella, Harlequin, etc.

 Also as part of La Boîte à Surprise, another series of 33 episodes that focuses on the areas of France was made.

 Paul Buissonneau created a third series, as part of the Surprise Box with Picolo "Picolo and objects".
 This is a 15-minute program.
 It was rebroadcast on Wednesday morning 17 and 24 May 1967.